JP By the Numbers

 Jeremiah Program believes that the pervasive and systemic impacts of poverty can be disrupted.
 We’re committed to dismantling systemic barriers to education, housing and childcare for single mothers and their children, helping to disrupt the cycle of generational poverty.
 In collaboration with our families and communities, we also challenge social stigmas about single motherhood and work to interrupt the structural and systematic inequities that many families in poverty experience.

 At JP, we are committed to transparency and improvement from the inside out.
 Our Family Experience Survey offers proof points we rely on to guide our program design, public policy goals and storytelling approach.
 This data from this survey reflects several key shifts: One, our expansion of the leadership circle; two, our framing of poverty as a social justice issue; and three, our commitment to shifting the narrative around single motherhood.
 The lines of communication between moms, alumni and staff are critical to our data-driven approach.

 JP’s Service population

-The Number of new families served in 2021 exceeded the total for program enrollment in 2020.
-This accounted for 60% of moms.
+The Number of new families served in 2022 exceeded the total for program enrollment in 2021.

 Moms + Children served

-87% of JP Moms who completed Fall survey would recommend JP coaching to A friend
+85% of JP would recommend the program to A friend

 I would recommend JP coaching to a friend